bbeecue/CSC172-AssociationMining-Belvis/README.md

 ## Introduction
 ### Problem Statement
+Music is deeply involved and engrained in our lives, especially in our emotional regulation, stress levels, and well-being.
+However, most studies rely on correlations or predictive modls with respect to music and mental well-being rather than examining co-occuring patterns of listening behaviors, musical preferences, and mental health indicators.
+Therefore, this project seeks to observe which combinations of music generes, habits, and emotional states commonly occur together and see if such paterns can reveal meaningful associations about how us, individuals, use music to reflect on our mental health.

 ### Objectives
 - Transform the MxMH survey records into a transactional-style dataset which will be used for apriori rule mining.